-7. Who determines the values of a health care organization?
-Who should determine these values?
+6. Who determines the values of the health care organization?
 What values do you think should be shared by all health care organizations?
+Why?

 Stakeholders, in one form or another, determine the values or guiding principles of a health care organization.
 In the early stages of organizational development, the founders of the organization are the most influential stakeholders relative to value formation.
 However, as the organization matures, the guiding principles are a complex mixture of the interests of a number of stakeholders - employees, society, patients, and others.
 Stakeholders are the appropriate groups to influence values.
 In most cases, the values of a health care organization are more complex than those of traditional profit-oriented business firms because of the more complex network of stakeholders.